- Academic Affairs

 - Complete Financial COI training as required for NIH, CDC, AHRQ, and other Public Health Service (PHS) agencies.

-- Disclose in Kuali Coeus international exchanges of information, items, and/or activities for export compliance review.
+- Disclose in Kuali Research international collaborations and exchanges of information, items, and/or activities for export compliance review.

 After submission, the PI should: